 All new Sonnet Products purchased on or after January 1, 2019, have a Two Year Limited Warranty, except as listed here.
 All new Sonnet Products purchased on or before December 31, 2018, have a One Year Limited Warranty, except as listed here.

-The inside of the Echo Express SE III is wrapped in a rugged, yet lightweight aluminum outer shell, resulting in a lightweight system small enough to carry in your backpack, yet durable enough to protect the installed PCIe cards securely.
-The enclosure is ventilated front and back to facilitate airflow over the cards, pushed by a large, quiet, temperature-controlled fan to efficiently cool the system, automatically speeding up and slowing down smoothly as needed—there’s no guesswork in deciding which fan speed to select.
-Because Echo Express products automatically power on and off with your computer, there is no power switch on the chassis, ensuring you don’t waste energy by forgetting to turn it off.
+The inside of the Echo Express SE IIIe is wrapped in a rugged, yet lightweight aluminum outer shell, resulting in a lightweight system small enough to carry in your backpack, yet durable enough to protect the installed PCIe cards securely.
+Since Echo Express products automatically power on and off with your computer, there is no power switch on the chassis, ensuring you don’t waste energy by forgetting to turn it off.

-To connect the Echo Express SE III to your computer, Sonnet includes a 0.5-meter Thunderbolt 3 (40Gbps) cable, and a Sonnet ThunderLok 3 Thunderbolt connector retainer clip(7) to secure the cable to the Echo chassis.
-Accidental cable disconnection can lead to data loss.
-Sonnet’s ThunderLok 3 is easy to install and use—just slide it over one end of the cable, and then plug in the connector and secure it to the chassis by turning a thumbscrew.
+Sonnet includes a 0.7-meter Thunderbolt 3 (40Gbps) cable that, unlike some other cables, transfers data at Thunderbolt 3’s full 2750 MB/s bandwidth, and supports up to 100W of Power Delivery (PD).
+Sonnet also provides a ThunderLok 3 Thunderbolt connector retainer clip(1) that prevents accidental cable disconnections—just slide it over one end of the cable, and then plug in the connector and secure it to the chassis by turning a thumbscrew.
 Because of its unique design, ThunderLok remains on the cable so it won’t get lost when not in use.

 Working on a local copy of a creative project may be your default.
 If your central storage and network can’t support the data rates you need for multiple streams of high resolution video, it may be your only option.
 That process of transferring files from shared storage to your desktop (and back again), is not only slow, it’s also extremely inefficient.
 To work at speed, you need the editor, FX artist, audio, colourist and titles to collaborate and work as a team.